jfrog/log-analytics-datadog/README.md

 ## Environment Configuration

+We rely heavily on environment variables so that the correct log files are streamed to your observalibity dashboards.
+Ensure that you set the JF_PRODUCT_DATA_INTERNAL environment variable to the correct path for your product

 The environment variable JF_PRODUCT_DATA_INTERNAL must be defined to the correct location.

 Helm based installs will already have this defined based upon the underlying docker images.